 Most of these children had never visited a state park or a farm.
 They don’t know the meaning of enjoying “The Great Outdoors”.
 Many do not know where their food originates or what it takes to grow it.
 In fact, some believe that food is miraculously grown in the back of their grocery store!

 Almost all of these kids have never been on a boat, caught a fish or been on a hike in the woods.
 It’s no wonder that many of our children are fearful of storms and of the unknown.
 They’ve never been taught how to thrive in challenging circumstances without the aid of technology or big business/government.

 When America was mainly an agriculture based society, life skills were passed down as a rite of passage from parent to child.
 In many cases, it was considered a matter of personal honor to be taught these things.
 With the spread of technology and the speed in which our world now moves, it seems that most of these traditions no longer exist.
 We want to change that.
 We believe these two things:

 - Technology has its place in helping mankind.

 - Our youth should be taught these “Forgotten Arts” that almost every child knew many years ago.

-Here at Vecino Verde, we feel it is important for children to get out of their comfort zone and to experience outdoor connections in nature.
-We make every opportunity to meet new people and learn from them so as to broaden a child’s scope of possibilities in life.
+Here at Vecino Verde, we feel it is important for children to get out of their comfort zone and to experience nature.
+We make every opportunity to meet new people and learn from them to broaden a child’s scope of possibilities in life.